sasjs/core/README.md

 ## General Notes

-- All macros should be compatible with SAS versions from support level B and above (so currently 9.2 and later).
-If an earlier version is not supported, then the macro should say as such in the header documentation, and exit gracefully (eg `%if %sysevalf(&sysver<9.3) %then %return`).
+- All macros should be compatible with SAS versions from support level B and above (so currently 9.3 and later).
+If an earlier version is not supported, then the macro should say as such in the header documentation, and exit gracefully.
+- It's [best to avoid](https://git.datacontroller.io/dc/dc/issues/50) special / non-ASCII characters for compatibility with the widest variety of SAS installations.

 ## Breaking Changes